Tyronenn/MoneyMetrics/README.md

 ## Features

-* Modular graph screens that can be added, renamed, detached or removed.
+* Modular graph and table screens that can be added, renamed, detached or removed.
-* Data is stored separately from graph widgets allowing the user to choose which datasets to display.
+* Data is stored separately from widgets allowing the user to choose which datasets to display.
+* Blank landing screen with quick actions to import a profile or create data; once data is loaded or created the landing view is replaced by the dataset table.
 * Built-in 401(k) dataset support with editable monthly contributions and graph/table visualisation.
 401(k) data is saved to a local JSON file and displayed immediately in an editable table.
 Columns can be renamed and